Financial forecasting is a process by which financial analysts estimate and project a business’s future outlook (financially).

 As for financial modeling, a company will take the projections made in the forecast to make calculations based on the various financial statements.

-When it comes to business finance forecasting, a company will look at the financial forecast as an estimate of its future income and expenses.
+When it comes to business financial forecasting, a company will look at the financial forecast as an estimate of its future income and expenses.

 If done correctly and with the right input from the accounting department, forecasting finances for your business can help you make projections applicable to the income statement, balance sheet, as well as cash flow among other business projections.